Create Multiple Income Streams for Security and Wealth

 Musicians, artists, acting professionals, and writers can earn recurring passive income from royalties.
 Royalties are payments made to creators for work they’ve done in the past.

-It’s another example of work done once that continues paying once it complete.
-Talent, luck, and level of success are significant factors in determining how much money can be earned from royalties.
+It’s another example of doing work once and continuing to be paid for it.
+Talent, persistence, and luck are significant factors in determining how much money can be earned from royalties.

 This number depends on the individual.
 “As many as possible” is not the answer.
 It’s unwise to spread yourself too thin.